anvaka/ngraph/examples/pixi.js/01 - Basic/README.md

-This is a really basic setup to render graph with PIXI.js
+# Basic rendering with PIXI

-This examples uses:
+This example uses:

 * [ngraph.forcelayout](https://github.com/anvaka/ngraph.forcelayout) - For this example we will require layout algorithm;
 * [ngraph.generators](https://github.com/anvaka/ngraph.generators) -  Graph generators, to create a predefined graph;